FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Method

-While FFA-LoRA mitigates noise amplification by freezing matrix $A$, this can lead to suboptimal adaptation, as a fixed random projection may not align well with the data distribution or the dynamics of local model updates.
-Ideally, $A$ should adapt over time to better capture the principal directions of the aggregated updates, while avoiding noise amplification under DP-SGD.
+Although FFA-LoRA mitigates noise amplification by freezing $A$, this can lead to suboptimal adaptation, as a fixed random projection may not align well with the data distribution or the dynamics of local model updates.
+Ideally, $A$ should adapt over time to better capture the principal directions of aggregated updates, while avoiding noise amplification under DP-SGD.

-\looseness=-1 \myparagraph{Periodic re-initialization of $A$ via SVD.} To this end, we propose \mymethod{FedSVD}, a \textit{simple yet effective} approach that avoids direct optimization of matrix $A$ by periodically resetting it to a new matrix with orthonormal rows, obtained via SVD of the aggregated product $BA$.
-Specifically, before broadcasting the newly aggregated matrix $B_{i}$ to the clients, the server computes the SVD of $B_{i}\hat{A}_{i-1}$, where $\hat{A}_{i-1}$ is the matrix from the previous round $i-1$, and initializes $\hat{A}_{i}$ and $\hat{B}_{i}$ as follows:
+\looseness=-1 \myparagraph{Periodic re-initialization of $A$ via SVD.} To this end, we propose \mymethod{FedSVD}, a \textit{simple yet effective} approach that avoids direct optimization of $A$ by periodically resetting it to a new matrix with orthonormal rows, obtained via SVD of the aggregated product $BA$.
+Specifically, before broadcasting the newly aggregated matrix $B_{i}$ to the participating clients, the server computes the SVD of $B_{i}\hat{A}_{i-1}$, where $\hat{A}_{i-1}$ is the matrix from the previous round $i-1$, and initializes $\hat{A}_{i}$ and $\hat{B}_{i}$ as follows:

 where $\hat{B}_0=\mathbf{0}$, $\hat{A}_0$ is initialized with Kaiming uniform~\citep{he2015delving}, $M[:, :r]$ and $M[:r, :]$ denote the first $r$ columns and rows of the matrix $M$, respectively.
 Note that we omit the superscript $l$ for brevity.
 Each client $k$ receives $\hat{A}_i$ and $\hat{B}_i$, and optimizes only $\hat{B}_{i}$, using~\Cref{eq:obj} on its local dataset $\calD_k$.
 The server then aggregates the optimized $\hat{B}_i$ matrices from all participating clients.
 We outline our complete method in~\Cref{algo:fedsvd}.